sonofeft/RocketIsp/docs/nozzle_eff.rst

 .. note::

-    Molecules listed in the table above refer to mass fractions of those molecules.
+    Molecules listed in the table above refer to the mass fraction of those molecules.